praat/praat/README.md

 ### 1.6.
 Compiling for Macintosh

-Extract the *xcodeproj64.zip* or *xcodeproj32.zip* file from the latest release (depending on whether you want to compile the 64-bit or the 32-bit edition) into the directory that contains `sys`, `fon`, `dwtools` and so on.
-Then open the project `praat32.xcodeproj` or `praat64.xcodeproj` in Xcode and choose Build or Run.
-The project contains the target `praat_mac` (for MacOS X, on Intel processors).
+Extract the *xcodeproj64.zip* file from the latest release into the directory that contains `sys`, `fon`, `dwtools` and so on.
+Then open the project `praat64.xcodeproj` in Xcode and choose Build or Run for the target `praat_mac64`.
+If you want to compile the 32-bit edition instead, try *xcodeproj32.zip*.

-If you get an error message like “Code Signing Identity xxx does not match any valid, non-expired, code-signing certificate in your keychain”, then select the target `praat_mac`, go to Info → Build, and switch “Code Signing Identity” to “Don’t Code Sign”, or sign with your own certificate if you have one as a registered Apple developer.
+If you get an error message like “Code Signing Identity xxx does not match any valid, non-expired, code-signing certificate in your keychain”, then select the target `praat_mac64`, go to Info → Build, and switch “Code Signing Identity” to “Don’t Code Sign”, or sign with your own certificate if you have one as a registered Apple developer.

 If you get lots of errors saying “Expected unqualified-id” or “Unknown type name NSString”, then you may have to switch the Type of some .cpp file from “C++ Source” to “Objective-C++ Source” (under “Identity and Type” in the righthand sidebar).

+If you want to build the Praat library instead of the executable, try the target `praat_mac64_a` (static) or `praat_mac64_so` (dynamic).

 ### 1.7.
 Compiling on Linux and other Unixes